s-zeng/greenscreen/README.md

 # GreenScreen

 The result of the 24 hour hackathon MakeHarvard.
+Our original writeup:

 > Fundamentally, most people have a little bit of inherent sense that “being green” is somehow “better” than being otherwise.
 But to many, this is nothing more than a vague notion - it exists only as a fleeting semblance of a thought in the back of a head.